This peer-to-peer lender is an established source for loans up to $40,000.

 While you can pay by check, there is an additional fee of $7 per payment.
 If you would like to pay via your bank account, but not automatically, you can do so without incurring extra charges.

 You have a 15-day grace period if you need to get your payment in a little late, but LendingClub encourages you to call or email as soon as you know you’re going to have trouble making a payment.
-If you do not complete a payment within the 15-day grace period, a fee of $15 or 5.00% of the installment amount will be assessed (whichever is greater).
+If you don’t complete a payment within the 15-day grace period, the greater of either a fee of $15 or 5.00% of the installment amount will be assessed.

 Compare LendingClub to its top competitors